twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

-Listing the complete Order record using the ASTM notation, we have this:
+List of the complete Order record with the ASTM notation and their vaules:

 | Position | Value              |